 “Surely it pleased divine providence to prepare future goods for the just which the unjust will not enjoy, and future evils for the impious which will not torment the good.”
 (City of God, Chapter 8)

-God’s final display of justice will not be observed in this life, but will be revealed when Christ comes to “judge the living and the dead”. (cf. Acts 17:31) So, to the extent that we experience the apparent injustice of the ‘wicked’ prospering while the ‘good’ suffer, we can take heart that such situations are not inconsistent with God’s divine purpose.
+God’s final display of justice will not be observed in this life, but will be revealed when Christ comes to “judge the living and the dead” (Acts 17:31).
+So, to the extent that we experience the apparent injustice of the “wicked“ prospering while the “good“ suffer, we can take heart that such situations are not inconsistent with God’s divine purpose.
 This age we live in is NOT the age of final justice, but the time of redemption and calling sinners to repentance.
-Apparent suffering and reward therefore serve a different purpose then dispensing divine “ultimate” justice.
-As Augustine points out, God has stored up rewards for the ‘just’ and punishment for the ‘wicked’ that will not be revealed until Christ returns. (cf. Acts 10:42; 2 Tim.
-4:1; 1 Peter 4:5)
+Apparent suffering and reward, therefore, serve a different purpose than dispensing divine “ultimate” justice.
+As Augustine points out, God has stored up rewards for the “just“ and punishment for the “wicked“ that will not be revealed until Christ returns (Acts 10:42; 2 Tim.
+4:1; 1 Peter 4:5).

 2. The Christian must accept that both the righteous and the unrighteous are recipients of God’s goodness.

 Jesus instructs us to “love our enemies” and “pray for those who persecute us”.
 Why?
-Because that’s how our Father acts, who “causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.”
-(Matt 5:45) And this serves its own purpose since this common experience allows the Christian to testify to the non-Christian of God’s goodness at the level of their own experience.
+Because that’s how our Father acts, who “causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matt 5:45).
+And this serves its own purpose since this common experience allows the Christian to testify to the non-Christian of God’s goodness at the level of their own experience.

 3. The Christian must accept that receiving God’s goodness serves a purpose now for both the believer and the unbeliever.

 It isn’t just benevolence that causes God to extend his goodness seemingly without prejudice.
 Scripture tells us that God has a purpose in blessing both the righteous and the unrighteous.
-For the believer, it is most of all for the purpose of experiencing his love.
-God loves to bless his children, (cf. Matt 7:11) so that they will live in the light of his love for them and consequently live in the appropriate posture of worship through thanksgiving toward him.
+For the believer, it’s most of all for the purpose of experiencing his love.
+God loves to bless his children (Matt 7:11), so that they will live in the light of his love for them and consequently live in the appropriate posture of worship through thanksgiving toward him.

-But for the unbeliever too God’s goodness serves a purpose.
+But for the unbeliever, too, God’s goodness serves a purpose.
 This purpose Augustine points to from Paul in Romans 2:4-6:

-“Or do you show contempt for the riches of his kindness, forbearance and patience, not realizing that God’s kindness is intended to lead you to repentance?
-But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God’s wrath, when his righteous judgment will be revealed.”
+Or do you show contempt for the riches of his kindness, forbearance and patience, not realizing that God’s kindness is intended to lead you to repentance?
+But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God’s wrath, when his righteous judgment will be revealed.